-- Annual distributions are made by the Community Foundation from the endowment to the nonprofit agency; these distributions are generally made in June and December.How
+- Annual distributions are made by the Community Foundation from the endowment to the nonprofit agency; these distributions are generally made in May.

-- The distribution rate, set annually by the Community Foundations’s Board of Trustees, is a percentage of the trailing twelve calendar quarter average of the endowment as determined each December 31.
+- The distribution rate, set annually by the Community Foundation Board of Trustees, is a percentage of the trailing twelve calendar quarter average of the endowment as determined each June 30.